12 Must-Have Features All the Best Bank Accounts Offer

 8. Loyalty Perks

 If you tend to stick with one bank for several years, seek out financial institutions that offer perks and incentives for loyalty.
-The best bank to bank with for your high yield savings account, retirement account, and other long-term accounts might provide checking account offers where you earn privileges like free checks or no fees on accounts for maintaining the relationship for a certain number of years or travel rewards if you meet balance requirements.
+The best bank to bank with for your high-yield savings account, retirement account, and other long-term accounts might provide checking account offers where you earn privileges like free checks or no fees on accounts for maintaining the relationship for a certain number of years or travel rewards if you meet balance requirements.

 9. Bonus Offers

 Look for bonus offers such as new bank customer promotions and introductory offers.
 Some of the best checking accounts and best online savings account promotions give you a cash reward.
 For example, you can get up to $200 deposited into your account when you open a Chase Total Checking account with direct deposit.
 This can be an easy way to get rewarded for starting a new banking relationship.

 Today’s best banks are all about convenience – from intuitive and user-friendly mobile apps to a wide, fee-free ATM network and branches in the regions where you want to bank.
 “Having easy access to your money is a no-brainer when picking a bank,” says Brian Meiggs, founder of My Millennial Guide.
 “You want to go for a bank with an extensive network of ATMs and a branch located near you for convenient visits.”

 He points out that you don’t necessarily have to choose a large national bank to gain widespread ATM access.
 “Most community banks or credit unions are part of cooperatives with a network of ATMs with zero fees,” he says.

 Most finance experts we polled agreed that finding an FDIC-insured account is crucial for your peace of mind.
 “Choosing a bank that is insured by the Federal Deposit Insurance Corporation (FDIC) provides an insurance cover of up to $250,000 per depositor if the bank goes under,” says Meiggs.